ehrpg/qstar/docs/skills.md

 * You fall prone
 * You slip and fall
-* Your throw hits an obstacle
+* Your throw hits an obstacle and bounces back

 *&nbsp;*{.qs-s} ![](){.qstar-2sixes}
 {.dt}